sleepycat/ashikawa-core/README.md

 # Ashikawa Core [![Gem Version](https://badge.fury.io/rb/ashikawa-core.png)](http://badge.fury.io/rb/ashikawa-core) [![Build Status](https://secure.travis-ci.org/triAGENS/ashikawa-core.png?branch=master)](http://travis-ci.org/triAGENS/ashikawa-core) [![Dependency Status](https://gemnasium.com/triAGENS/ashikawa-core.png)](https://gemnasium.com/triAGENS/ashikawa-core) [![Code Climate](https://codeclimate.com/github/triAGENS/ashikawa-core.png)](https://codeclimate.com/github/triAGENS/ashikawa-core) [![Coverage Status](https://coveralls.io/repos/triAGENS/ashikawa-core/badge.png?branch=coverall)](https://coveralls.io/r/triAGENS/ashikawa-core)

 Ashikawa Core is a Wrapper around the ArangoDB Rest API.
-It provides low level access and will be used in different ArangoDB ODMs and other projects related to the database.
-It is always working with the stable version of ArangoDB, this is currently version **1.3**.
-If you want to access an ArangoDB instance running version **1.2** or use Ruby 1.8 refer to version [0.7](https://github.com/triAGENS/ashikawa-core/tree/0.7) of this gem (or just update ;) ).
+It provides low level access and is intended to be used in ArangoDB ODMs and other projects related to the database.
+It is always working with the stable version of ArangoDB, this is currently version **1.4**.
+If you want to access an ArangoDB instance running version **1.3** to version [0.8](https://github.com/triAGENS/ashikawa-core/tree/0.8) of this gem (or just update :wink:).

 All tests run on Travis CI for the following versions of Ruby: